booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 # Measurement

-The complexion of managing work changes -- possibly significantly -- on an agile delivey project.
+The complexion of measuring work changes -- possibly significantly -- on an agile delivey project.
 But, it does not disappear.
 Work must still be tracked and progress communicated.
-A self organized teams and a connection with its sponsorship must be maintained.

 Planning, status, and metrics - Oh my!
 =========================================